-Lessons Learned As Professional Organizer
+Lessons Learned In 10 Years As A Professional Organizer

-After eight years as a professional organizer and running a small organizing business, all while moving to three different States as a Navy spouse, I can say I have learned a thing or two.
+After ten years as a professional organizer and running a small organizing business, all while moving to three different States as a Navy spouse, I can say I have learned a thing or two.

 I started my business in 2010 after a fellow mom asked me to help her with her clutter.
-In the process of organizing her home, I found an estimate of a local professional organizer and this is how I learned that what I loved to do – organizing – was a professional activity.
+In the process of organizing her home, I found an estimate of a local professional organizer, and this is how I learned that what I loved to do – organizing – was a professional activity.

 Armed with a passion for organizing and a desire to get back to the workforce after 9 years as a stay home mother, I joined the national association, our local chapter, and started to subcontract for local colleagues.
-In less than a month I was working with clients and a team.
+In less than a month, I was working with clients and a team.

-Many of us in this industry, people who love organizing and want to make a difference in our clients’ lives, enter this activity believing all we will do is organize, our “core activity”.
+Many of us in this industry, people who love organizing and want to make a difference in our clients’ lives, enter this activity believing all we will do is organize our “core activity.”
 But that is nothing further from the truth.

-Put your entrepreneur hat on – a love for organizing won’t be enough
+Put Your Entrepreneur Hat On – A love for organizing won’t be enough

 Prepare For Longevity